HoTranQuocHuy020603/Demo_Resort/README.md

 ## Prerequisites:
 > Before continuing, make sure you meet the following requirements:
 > * You have installed Visual Studio, Visual Studio Code and MySQL.
-> * You have downloaded support library:
+> * You have downloaded support framework:
 >             ** Visual Studio Code: Angular 11, NodeJs.
 ## How to install the project ?
 ***Download project***